pavelbrm/pavelbrm.github.io/_posts/2020-06-27-about-software-development-with-golang.md

 The initial version was implemented as a set of plugins and tools that we built around [Sensu](https://sensu.io/).
 At that time the Sensu company hadn't even existed, and the project was based on Ruby and Bash.
 Our project was also a mixture of some Ruby, Node.js and Bash.
 It was enough to build a proof of concept.

 As our project evolved, we migrated everything to Python, mostly because it _seemed_ easier to distribute, retrieve the information about the system and underlying components, and so forth.
-It also seemed to be a good choice since the vast majority of system tools uses it, it's shipped by default in most Linux distributions, and is familiar to both sysadmins and developers.
+It also seemed to be a good choice since the vast majority of system tools uses it, it's shipped by default in most Linux systems, and is familiar to both sysadmins and developers.

 While the solution worked at the beginning, we started facing new challenges.
 One of them was poor performance of the backend services.
 A SaaS-fashioned monitoring solution has to handle lots of data, and one of the goals with infrastructure monitoring is ensuring data is of a high precision, and is available as soon as possible for further processing and the users.
 It became apparent that this hardly can be achieved.
 Given quite a large number of solutions that had existed that time, the chances of offering a greater experience to the user were negative.

-Another challenge was distirbution of the agent.
-Supporting even a small subset of the most popular Linux distributions requires maintaining and _properly packaging_ software in tens of different combinations.
+Another challenge was distribution of the agent.
+Supporting even a small subset of the most popular Linux distributives requires maintaining and _properly packaging_ software in tens of different combinations.
 Take several Ubuntus, then a couple of Debians, add some CentOSes, and we've got half a dozen of different versions of Python, not to mention the availability of dependencies, dealing with init systems and so on.

 Development and testing processes are also important.
 It was clear that supporting such a project will quickly become a nightmare for a small team, so I needed to find a better solution to address the these and some other issues.

-## First Look at Golang
+## First Look at Go

-After having researched potential solutions to the problems, I decided to try Golang.
+After having researched potential solutions to the problems, I decided to try Go.
 The architecture of our agent allowed me to use the language to implement a small piece of functionality - a plugin, for example, for obtaining statistics from an external service.

 Implementing the plugin took a couple of days, and pretty soon a fully functional version was in use.
 The experience suprised me.
 Having almost zero knowledge about the language, I was able to make a working solution, and it proved to be a stable and performant solution.

 That experience and further experiments convinced me in two things.
-The first is that it's worth investing in mastering Golang, as it's a great tool for developing performant and resilient solutions.
+The first is that it's worth investing in mastering Go, as it's a great tool for developing performant and resilient solutions.
 Much more convenient, peformant and stable than with other tools and languages.
-The second is that migrating the project to Golang would solve the existing and prevent from many potential future problems.
+The second is that migrating the project to Go would solve the existing and prevent from many potential future problems.

-So I made a commitment to learn Golang in a way that I find meaniningful.
+So I made a commitment to learning the language in a way that I find meaniningful.
 In short, this means that you get a firm foundation by:
 - thoroughly studying high-quality materials (i.e. good books)
 - practise as you learn
 - read tons of code on the Internet